Sheaf Data Types

 PyTrees

-Nested structures of dictionaries and tensors that JAX understands natively.
-Used for neural network parameters:
+PyTrees are nested structures of dictionaries and tensors.
+They are mostly used for neural network parameters:

 {:layer1 {:W (random-normal (random-key 0) '[4 8]) :b (zeros '[8])}